 by Contributors to HSN.com

 Our AssessmentHome Shopping Network (HSN) hosts reviews by users of a handful of cordless phones.
 Most models get only a handful of reviews, but some get dozens and a couple more than a hundred.
 Reviews of particular models can sometimes be difficult to find, as actual model numbers aren't visible until you drill down into product detail pages.
 Several cordless phones are listed by editors as "customer picks," but the basis of that selection isn't clear.

 Our AssessmentNewegg.com is an online retailer of electronic goods listing dozens of cordless phones and corded/cordless combinations.
 The user ratings include helpful pros-and-cons lists for each product, but most have less than 10 write-ups and many aren't reviewed at all.

 by Contributors to Target.com

-Our AssessmentTarget.com is a good site to find owner reviews once you've narrowed down your choices.
+Our AssessmentTarget.com is an okay site to find owner reviews once you've narrowed down your choices.
 One advantage is that, since all these phones are actually sold by Target.com, you can be assured the phones haven't been discontinued.
-A major disadvantage is that most cordless phones draw far fewer reviews than at Amazon.com or Walmart.com, and none of the best-reviewed models have more than half a dozen users weighing in.
+A major disadvantage is that most cordless phones draw far fewer reviews than at Amazon.com or Walmart.com, and even the most-reviewed models get 25 comments or fewer.